 Beloved People of God:

-Grace and peace of the Lord Jesus Christ to you all!
+Grace and peace of our Lord Jesus Christ!

 +CRISPIN B. VARQUEZ, DD